henkvancann/FNcompGordian/README.md

 The creator of FullyNoded, @Fonta1n3, develops and maintains both iOS apps.
 Gordian Wallet and Fully Noded.

 ## Objective?
 This analysis provides an overview of the most advanced wallets, their funcionality, strengths and weaknesses.
+It has mainly served an educational purpose: it's been a way to learn about wallets, tor, connections to nodes, multisignatures, airgapped, transfer of keys, etc.

+## And you?
+Hope you find differences and similarities at a glance.
+And get to know what they all have in common.
+Beware that is a snapshot in time.
+Now Aug-Sept 2020.